LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/synchronized_1.rst

    synchronized((Name//Arity, ...))
    synchronized([Name//Arity, ...])

-Declares synchronized predicates and synchronized grammar rule non-terminals.
+Declares :term:`synchronized <synchronized predicate>` predicates and synchronized grammar rule non-terminals.
 The most common use is for predicates that have side effects (e.g. asserting or retracting clauses for a dynamic predicate) in multi-threaded applications.
 A synchronized predicate (or synchronized non-terminal) is protected by a mutex in order to allow for thread synchronization when proving a call to the predicate (or non-terminal).

 All predicates (and non-terminals) declared in the same synchronized directive share the same mutex.
 In order to use a separate mutex for